trizen/trizen/README.md

     --version       : print version and exit
     --update-config : update the configuration file

-** Each config-key is a valid argument when preceded by '--'
+:: Each config-key is a valid option when preceded with '--'

 ```